 A Little Primer on UPC Codes

-Worldwide, there’s a non-profit organization called Global Standard 1 (GS1) that’s determined how UPCs should and do work.
+Worldwide, there’s a non-profit organization called GS1 that determines how UPCs should and do work.
 They have a database of all of these 12-digit codes in production, which Amazon dips into when checking if your UPC is a match.

 GS1 is the only legitimate global producer of UPC codes, so use them to verify yours is correct.
 But just because GS1 is the world leader doesn’t mean you can’t buy UPCs elsewhere, as long as they’re GS1 organizations.